 Address: 1400 S Lake Shore Dr, Chicago, IL 60605

-The Field Museum of Natural History is one of the most popular tourist destinations in Chicago and is probably the best natural history museum in the country.
-It is home to some of the most impressive natural history exhibits in the world, with over 4.6 billion years of history on display.
+The Field Museum of Natural History is one of Chicago’s most popular tourist destinations and probably the country’s best natural history museum.
+It is home to some of the world’s most impressive natural exhibits, with over 4.6 billion years of history on display.

-Commonly referred to simply as The Field Museum, this space also features special exhibits on Ancient China, the Qing Dynasty, an interactive fossil lab where visitors can learn about dinosaurs and other ancient creatures, and Dioramas Hall which features realistic recreations of worldwide habitats.
+Commonly referred to as The Field Museum, this space also features special exhibits on Ancient China, the Qing Dynasty, an interactive fossil lab where visitors can learn about dinosaurs and other ancient creatures, and Dioramas Hall, which features realistic recreations of worldwide habitats.

 In addition to these displays, there are also rotating temporary exhibitions on topics ranging from climate change to wildlife conservation.
-Plus, nighttime events bring the museum to life in new ways for locals who have been here countless times – like Dozin’ with the Dinos which includes a museum sleepover!
+Plus, nighttime events bring the museum to life in new ways for locals who have been here countless times – like Dozin’ with the Dinos, including a museum sleepover!

 The Field Museum is a great place to learn about the history of our planet and the various cultures that have inhabited it.
-With so much to see and do, the Field Museum is sure to please everyone in the family.
+With so much to see and do, the Field Museum will surely please everyone in the family.

 6. Cloud Gate at Millennium Park